BradleyCulley/bradleyculley.github.io/_posts/2024-12-22-the-most-important-thing-in-the-world.md

 <p>
     The average American prison, and the average Nordic prison, too, are each a reflection of certain cultural ideals.
     The average American prison reflects the "individual responsibility" side of individualism, for example.
-    It's really about what your "heaven" looks like.
+    It's really about what your heaven looks like.
 </p>

 <br/>